RunQing715/NRL/README.md

-# Code will be released soon.
+# The code is currently being cleaned up and will be made publicly available soon.